DwayneGibbs/Landing-Hub-Web/README.md

 # Landing-Hub-Web
-The website files for my Landing Hub personal website
+This application is used as the Landing Hub for vistors to my domain.